From gutters to windows to furnaces, these winterization steps will help you ready your house for its long winter’s nap.

 It’s much easier than it sounds.
-Just wrap your pipes with foam insulation tubes, cut the tubes to the length you need and pop them into place.
-Do this to pipes that are near outside walls to help prevent them from freezing on frigid nights.
+Pick up foam insulation tubes designed for the task (you’ll need to know the diameter of the pipes), cut the tubes to length and pop them into place.
+Insulate pipes that near outside walls to help prevent them from freezing on frigid nights.
 It’s one of the cheapest ways you can winterize your home.

 4. Seal your doors and windows.

 If you can see daylight around the edges of any of your doors and windows, it’s time to get out your trusty caulking gun.
 Make sure the heat you’re paying for isn’t escaping through those gaps.
-If you’ve got storm windows, now’s the time to swap out your screens.
+If you’ve got storm windows, now’s the time to put them into place.